ibrahimelnemr/cheatsheets/ios_cheatsheet_playgrounds.md

 }
 ```

-## Navigating in SwiftUI Keep Going with Apps
+## Navigating in SwiftUI - Keep Going with Apps

-### NavigationExperiment Keep Going with Apps Navigating in SwiftUI
+### NavigationExperiment - Navigating in SwiftUI

 ```swift
 import SwiftUI